 Angela Haas speaks to WRAL News

-Angela Haas was interviewed on WRAL News about the future of same-sex marriage in North Carolina.
+Angela Haas was interviewed on WRAL News about the future of same-sex marriage in North Carolina, after Amendment One was ruled to be unconstitutional.
 Click here to watch the full newscast, and fast forward to the 08:44 mark to watch Angela's interview.

 Forming, Securing and Protecting Families

 Parentage and Custody

 Although Second-parent Adoptions are no longer available in North Carolina, there are a number of ways that LGBT individuals and couples can become parents, which now include Stepparent Adoptions for married couples where one party to the marriage wants to adopt their spouse's child(ren).
 As a general rule, you must be married for at lest 6 months before filing for a Stepparent Adoption; however, there are exceptions.
 As a general rule, a Court Report may be required in a Stepparent Adoption if you have not been married for at least 2 years; however, there are exceptions.
 Consult with an attorney at Haas & Associates, P.A. to learn more about the adoption possibilities related to your specific situation.

 For information regarding family formation through the use of egg donors, sperm donors, or surrogacy, please visit our assisted reproduction law page.
 The attorneys at Haas & Associates, P.A. pride ourselves on keeping up with the ever-changing landscape of rights available to same-sex individuals and couples.
 Contact us today, as the number of options available may surprise you!